-One very important skill you need in winter is how to stake out a tent or shelter.
+One very important skill you need in winter is how to stake out a tent or shelter when the ground is frozen or covered with snow.
 You can do this with skis, ice axes, and hiking poles, but people also use a special type of stake called a snow stake or snow anchor for anchoring your shelter to a snow-covered surface.

 Before you can set up a shelter for the night on snow, the first thing you have to do is to pack down the area around it.
 You do this by walking back and forth over the area in order to compact the snow.
 This starts a process called sintering, where snow and water molecules bond more tightly together to form a rigid surface.
 Make sure you pack down the surface of the snow where you’ll be placing your stakes, as well.